 Shadow Economy Index for the Baltic Countries

-On May 12, 2024, the annual results of the SSE Riga "Shadow Economy Index for the Baltic Countries" were announced.
+On June 12, 2025, the annual results of the SSE Riga "Shadow Economy Index for the Baltic Countries" were presented.

 In cooperation with